 Violators will be subject to disciplinary action under student disciplinary policies.
 The sanctions may include, but are not limited to, warnings, reflective essays, assignment of alcohol/other drug education (online course), other sanctions to encourage growth while holding the student accountable for their actions, suspension, or expulsion from the College, termination of employment, and referral to authorities for prosecution, as appropriate.
 Employees are subject to corrective and/or disciplinary action including termination from employment per State Personnel Rules and Regulations.
+Guests of the College are subject to criminal penalties under local, state, or federal law.

-Campus Alcohol Policy:
+Campus Alcohol Policy

 Persons under 21 years of age cannot legally possess or consume malt (6 percent beer), fermented malt liquor (3.2 percent beer), or vinous or spirituous liquor.
-The furnishing of alcoholic beverages to under-age persons is prohibited.
+The furnishing of alcoholic beverages to underage persons is prohibited.